GSA/CFO.gov/_cards/2021-11-26-0560-Budget-Formulation, Justification, and Presentation-Mid.md

 job_series: 0560 Budget Analysis
 career_level: Mid
 permalink: /cards/560-Budget-Formulation, Justification, and Presentation-Mid
-functional_competency_designation: Primary
+functional_competency_designation: Fred - Ignore me
 competency: Budget Formulation, Justification, and Presentation
-competency_group: Budget
+competency_group: Secondary
 competency_description: Manage budget requirements by forecasting, developing and justifying budgets in compliance with statutory/regulatory guidance.
 level: "10-13"
 behavior_illustrations: Interprets and reports the results of the financial processes to ensure consistency with Component or major organization goals and strategic initiatives ?
 Develops execution reports and monitors status of funds to track organization’s budget, operations and processes
 proficiency_level_definition: Applies the competency in difficult situations ?
 Requires occasional guidance ?
 Demonstrates understanding of concepts and processes ?
 Applies the competency in somewhat difficult situations ?
 Requires frequent guidance ?
 Demonstrates familiarity with concepts and processes
 relevant_courses: []
-filters: Budget-Budget-Formulation-Justification-and-Presentation GS-10-13 series-0560
+filters: Secondary-Budget-Formulation-Justification-and-Presentation GS-10-13 series-0560
 ---

 <div class="desktop:grid-col-6 margin-y-205">